How to Create a Vacation Calendar in Excel – 8 Steps

 Formula for calculating dates in the calendar of 1st February

-• Input a similar formula on all cells for the rest of the 11 months.
+• Input a similar formula to all cells for the other 11 months.

 Formula for calculating dates in the calendar for the whole year